ashhitch/gatsby-plugin-wpgraphql-seo/README.md

 ```

 ...
-More docs coming soon
+More docs and info coming soon